kimanijacque/Microsoft_Movie_ProjectAnalytics/README.md

 - Collab Notebook
 - Git & GitHub

+How to use this Repository;
+- Clone / Fork this repository.
+- Open the notebook in Jupyter Notebook or Visual Studio Code
+- Download the zipped file of data files.
+- Run the cells step-by -step to produce the analysis.

 Limitations
 - Some genres were marked as 'Unknown'
 - Dataset may not reflect global trends due to sample size